AfSIS-at-CIESIN/RMODIS/Africa/new-v006/readme.md

 ### /Function

-* This folder contains all the function scripts needed in teh Modis_Quarterly_mon_avg.R and Modis_Quarterly_LTA.R script.
+* This folder contains all the function scripts needed in the Modis_Quarterly_mon_avg.R and Modis_Quarterly_LTA.R script.